joe1437/Security-Audit/README.md

 - <b>- Configured custom fields in Log Analytics Workspace to map geo data in Microsoft Sentinel.

-- <b>- Configured Microsoft Sentinel workbook to display the RDP brute force attacks data on world map according to physical location and number of attacks.
+- <b>- Configured Microsoft Sentinel workbook to display the RDP brute force attacks data on a world map according to the physical location and the number of attacks.

 <h2>Project walk-through:</h2>